-What is Peritendinitis
+What is Peritendinitis?

-When tendonitis occurs at the outside of an elbow joint, it is referred to as lateral epicondylitis, also known as tennis elbow.
-To give a formal definition: it is the inflammation of the tendon sheath, where muscle connects to the bone.
+When tendonitis occurs outside of an elbow joint, it is referred to as lateral epicondylitis, also known as tennis elbow.
+To give a formal definition: it is the inflammation of the tendon sheath, where the muscle connects to the bone.
 The suffix “itis” is a Latin term for inflammation.
 Both tendonitis and peritendinitis can occur in different tendon areas all over the human body.
 These two terms may occur interchangeably by your healthcare provider.
 All you need to know is your tendon is irritated and inflamed.

 Types of Peritendinitis

 Peritendinitis can become very painful and even chronic if not properly treated.
 The ankle, shoulder joint, and wrist are common areas where the condition occurs.
-Achilles Peritendinitis is one of the most common cases of peritendinitis.
-The Achilles tendon is at thick tendon located at the back of the ankle joint, connecting the calf muscles to the heel of the foot.
-Achilles peritendinitis is a very painful inflammation of the sheath tissue covering this important tendon.
+Achilles Peritendinitis is one of the most common causes of peritendinitis.
+The Achilles tendon is a thick tendon located at the back of the ankle joint, connecting the calf muscles to the foot’s heel.
+Achilles peritendinitis is an excruciating inflammation of the sheath tissue covering this important tendon.

 A less common diagnosis is Peritendinitis Calcarea.
 This is a disorder in which calcium deposits form in a tendon and cause a great deal of inflammation and pain.
-This condition most commonly occurs in the shoulder joint and restricts movement of the arm.
-Peritendinitis Calcarea may present like common tendonitis but it tends to be more painful and becomes chronic, even when appropriate treatment measures are taken.
+This condition most commonly occurs in the shoulder joint and restricts the movement of the arm.
+Peritendinitis Calcarea may present like common tendonitis, but it tends to be more painful and becomes chronic, even when appropriate treatment measures are taken.